-- Students with provisional licenses or driver's licenses are permitted to park on school premises as a matter of privilege, not of right. - The District retains authority to conduct routine patrols of student parking lots and inspections of the exteriors of student automobiles on school property. - The District may inspect the interiors of student automobiles whenever a school authority has reasonable suspicion to believe that illegal or unauthorized materials are contained inside the automobiles. - Such patrols and inspections may be conducted without notice, without student consent, and without a search warrant. - A student who fails to provide access to the interior of the car upon request by a school official will be subject to school disciplinary action.
+- Students are permitted to park on school premises as a matter of privilege, not of right. - The District retains authority to conduct routine patrols of student parking lots and inspections of the exteriors of student automobiles on school property. - The District may inspect the interiors of student automobiles whenever a school authority has reasonable suspicion to believe that illegal or unauthorized materials are contained inside the automobiles. - Such patrols and inspections may be conducted without notice, without student consent, and without a search warrant. - A student who fails to provide access to the interior of the car upon request by a school official will be subject to school disciplinary action.

 Signature of the Student Date

 Signature of the Parent/Guardian Date

 Signature of the Vehicle Owner Date

 Vehicle license number:

-Vehicle Insurance Information: